WayScience/IDR_stream/README.md

 Open the CellProfiler GUI by using:

 ```
-# Make sure you have already activated the `cp4` environment
+# Make sure you have already activated the `idrstream` environment
 cellprofiler
 ```